 Nevertheless, there are a few things that the 2012 device offers that are no longer present in the RC-600 by Boss.
 The most noticeable cut is certainly the absence of an expression pedal.
 However, especially because of this change, the RC-600 has also shrunk significantly in size.
 As mentioned before, the RC-600 has two microphone inputs, but the hardware switch for phantom power has been eradicated.
 If you want to activate the phantom power on the RC-600, you have to go to the device settings.
 The levels of the individual tracks can also only be changed via software settings on the RC-600.
 Instead, the RC-300 had some handy hardware sliders.
 Another aspect you can't find in the RC-600: Both the Aux input and the MIDI Thru port have fallen victim to the red pen.

-From our perspective, however, the improvements in the RC-600 over its predecessor are so great that waiting for the unit's release date makes a lot of sense.
-If you can do without the integrated expression pedal and the few ports that have been cut, the only thing that speaks for the RC-300 is the price, which is around 150 Euros less.
+From our perspective, however, the improvements in the RC-600 over its predecessor are so great that buying the unit makes a lot of sense.
+If you can do without the integrated expression pedal and the few ports that have been cut, the only thing that speaks for the RC-300 is the price, which is around £150 less.

 After taking a closer look at the Loop Station RC-600 by Boss, we are convinced that it lives up to its name as the new Boss flagship looper.
 Except for small drawbacks like the missing XLR output, Boss seems to do everything right with its new looper.
 The recording capacity of the device is enormous, the number of effects is impressive.
 Thanks to nine configurable foot switches and expandability via external pedals and MIDI, nothing stands in the way of convenient operation by foot.

 We particularly like the fact that you can also use the device, with its six tracks and numerous inputs and outputs, in band applications.
 In fact, it's even possible to sync two RC-600s via direct MIDI connection, which makes the unit's use a bit more versatile.
-If you're looking for a looper without any compromises, then it's certainly worth your while to wait for the RC-600's December 2021 release.
-We, for one, are looking forward to it!
+If you're looking for a looper without any compromises, then it's certainly worth to buy the RC-600 released in December 2021.
+We, for one, are really happy with it!

 This article is a subjective review.
 We are not liable for the accuracy, timeliness and completeness of the information provided on the linked sites.
 Particular content displayed on this website originates from Amazon.
 This content is provided "as is" and may be changed or removed at any time.